eddelbuettel/ctv-finance/README.md

 -   The [TAQMNGR](https://cloud.r-project.org/web/packages/TAQMNGR/index.html) package manages tick-by-tick (equity) transaction data performing 'cleaning', 'aggregation' and 'import' where cleaning and aggregation are performed according to Brownlees and Gallo (2006).
 -   The [Rblpapi](https://cloud.r-project.org/web/packages/Rblpapi/index.html) package offers efficient access to the Bloomberg API and allows `bdp`, `bdh`, and `bds` queries as well as data retrieval both in (regular time-)bars and ticks (albeit without subsecond resolution).
 -   The [finreportr](https://cloud.r-project.org/web/packages/finreportr/index.html) package can download reports from the SEC Edgar database, and relies on, inter alia, the [XBRL](https://cloud.r-project.org/web/packages/XBRL/index.html) package for parsing these reports.
+-   The [GetTDData](https://cloud.r-project.org/web/packages/GetTDData/index.html) package imports Brazilian government bonds data (such as LTN, NTN-B and LFT ) from the Tesouro Direto website.
+The [GetHFData](https://cloud.r-project.org/web/packages/GetHFData/index.html) package downloads and aggregates tick-by-tick trade data for equity and derivatives markets in Brazil.

 ### CRAN packages: